jeromepm/AMIT/README.md

 ## Usage
-This tool is designed to make image classifcation easy and more user freindly.
+This tool is designed to make image classification easy and more user-friendly.

 1. Create a project.
-  - Give it a name and short description
+  - Give it a name and a short description
-  - Select the control lable name and create your own labels
+  - Select the control label name and create your own labels
   - Create sources using your home IP cameras with RTSP enabled or and internal hosting tool
     - *This is not needed if you plan on uploading images manually.*
 2. Create a schedule